Mariners vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Julio Rodriguez and the Seattle Mariners will meet Adley Rutschman and the Baltimore Orioles on Friday at T-Mobile Park, at 10:10 PM ET.
+Julio Rodriguez and the Seattle Mariners will attempt to beat Ryan Mountcastle and the Baltimore Orioles when the teams meet on Saturday at 9:40 PM ET.

-Bookmakers list the Mariners as -145 moneyline favorites, while giving the underdog Orioles +120 moneyline odds.
-An 8-run over/under has been listed in the game.
+The Orioles are +140 moneyline underdogs in this matchup against the favored Mariners (-165).
+The contest's over/under is set at 8 runs.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.